Rice Water for Infants: Health Benefits & How to Make

 - Selecting good rice also ensures that proper nutrition reaches the baby.
 Since most of the varieties of rice have more or less the same nutrient value, choose medium or small-grained rice, as it comes at a lower cost.

 - Avoid adding soy milk along with rice water, as it can aggravate food allergies.
 Cow milk can be added, provided your baby is already used to it.

 - Exercise caution with brown rice.
 Although brown rice is more nutritious than white rice, it contains fibrous layers which need to be strained effectively.
 These fibres can be difficult for the baby to digest.

-Making rice water is an easy process and requires only two ingredients.
+Making rice water for a baby is easy and requires only two ingredients.